 Inform parties they have a right to review and inspect evidence.

-Inform parties about student conduct code provisions and employment policies that prohibit students and employees from knowingly submitting false information during the grievance and disciplinary processes.
+Inform parties about student conduct code provisions and employment policies that prohibit students and employees from knowingly submitting false information during the investigative and disciplinary processes.

-Amended investigation notice.
-If during the course of the investigation, the [College or University] decides to investigate Title IX Sexual Harassment allegations about the Complainant or Respondent that are not included in the investigation notice, the [College or University] will issue an amended notice of investigation to both parties that includes this additional information.
+Amended Notice of Investigation.
+If during the course of the investigation, the [College or University] decides to investigate allegations about the Complainant or Respondent that are not included in the Notice of Investigation, the [College or University] will issue an amended Notice of Investigation to both parties that includes this additional information.

 Interview and meeting notices.
-Before any interviewing or meeting with a party about Title IX allegations, the [College or University] shall provide the party with a written notice identifying the date, time, location, participants, and purpose of the interview or meeting with sufficient time for the party to prepare for the interview or meeting.
+Before any interview or meeting with a party about Title IX allegations, the [College or University] shall provide the party with a written notice identifying the date, time, location, participants, and purpose of the interview or meeting with sufficient time for the party to prepare for the interview or meeting.

 Investigation Process - Dismissal

 Mandatory dismissal.
-The Title IX Coordinator will dismiss the Title IX allegations, if during the course of a formal investigation under the Title IX Grievance Process, the investigator determines that the alleged misconduct in the Formal Complaint:
+The Title IX Coordinator will dismiss the Title IX allegations, if during the course of a formal Title IX investigation, the investigator determines that the alleged misconduct in the Formal Complaint:

 Does not meet the definition of Sexual Harassment under Title IX, even if proved; or